anhnguyendepocen/stat209-f18/_notes/project-ii-acs.md

 The final report should contain **exactly three visualizations**.
 This means that you should take care to make each visualization as information dense as possible.
-Aim to have a final report around 500 words.
+Aim to have a final report around 250-500 words.
 The word length is not a hard limit; it is just a guidelines to indicate the expected length of the report.
 All of the plots should be integrated into the essay in a meaningful way rather than all included at the start or end of the essay.
-Finally, you must have a completed draft ready in class on 2018-03-06.
-We will be reviewing drafts in class; **the drafts must have completely satisfied the requirements of the assignment**.
-Students who have not completed these will receive deductions in the grading rubric.
-Also, note that the project must be properly named as: `project-b.Rmd` and `project-b.html`.

 The grade for the assignment depends primarily on the effectiveness of the graphics in conveying information, the quality of the writing, and execution